I’M ERIN

 What they can’t do, is tell you if your specific story is working.

-This is where coaching comes in.
-It’s an individualized, hands-on approach that focuses on the key elements of craft – characters, plot, setting, and theme – and how they’re landing on the page in your story, not a theoretical one.
+This is where book coaching comes in.
+It’s an individualized, hands-on approach that focuses on the key elements of craft – characters, plot, and theme – and how they’re landing on the page in your story, not a theoretical one.

 With every deadline, you get detailed feedback on your story that will help you see what’s working, what’s not yet working, why, and what to do about it so you can move forward with clarity and confidence.

 Think of me as a set of fresh eyes.
 A super-reader, with nearly 25 years of storytelling experience under my belt and a deep knowledge of what makes stories work.
-Someone to wrestle plot problems to the ground with.
-Someone to brainstorm with.
-Someone who wants to see you get to The End as much as you do.

 “Working with Erin is the single best investment I made for my novel.
 Erin made the effort to really grasp the larger story I was telling, and guided me through the necessary steps to ‘re-envision’ my novel.
 Her insightful questions and outside perspective were keys that unlocked all the places I’d been stuck and have allowed me to move into my revision with game-changing clarity and the fresh energy I needed to move forward effectively.
 I feel so lucky to have Erin in my writing corner!”